christianvoigt/argdown/packages/argdown-vscode/README.md

 [Argdown](https://argdown.org) is a simple syntax for analyzing complex argumentation, inspired by Markdown.
 This extension provides full language support for Argdown in VS Code:

 - [New feature!
+Full support for argdown.config.json files](#configuration-files): The new code-completion, hover info and validation makes it much easier to find your way through the file format and the many configuration options.
-Integration with Markdown](#integration-with-markdown): Use Argdown code blocks and see them transformed to argument maps in the live preview for _Markdown files_.
+- [Integration with Markdown](#integration-with-markdown): Use Argdown code blocks and see them transformed to argument maps in the live preview for _Markdown files_.
 - [Live Preview](#map-preview) for _Argdown files_: See your argument map change during writing Argdown files.
 - 2 map layout algorithms ([DagreD3](https://github.com/dagrejs/dagre-d3) & [Viz.js](https://github.com/mdaines/viz.js/))
 - [Code completion](#code-completion)